 Hand Hygiene is essential.
 Probably more than ever in our lifetime does this ring true.
 I can embarrassingly attest that I am washing my hands more than I ever have before.
-With each of us experiencing change at a dramatically fast (and for most of us, painful) rate, these past few weeks have been overwhelming.
+With each of us experiencing change at a dramatically fast rate, life can definitely feel overwhelming.

 Why not support Fair Trade while you lather up?!

 With six amazing fragrances to choose from, you will feel as if you've stepped into an open field in the heart of Zambia, Africa, every time you wash.
 So, here are our steps to washing your hands the "Fair Trade Way":

 Pick your favorite Fair Trade bar of soap, we'd recommend: Zambian handmade beeswax soap!
 This part's crucial. 😉

 Rinse those hands to get them wet.
 Use warm or cold water, not hot.
 Make sure to turn off the tap when finished.
 You don't need much; just enough to get a good lather going.

 Grab your favorite bar and begin to lather.
 One of the most beloved benefits of our soap is it's incredible lather.
 Why is the lather so important?
 Well, as the CDC puts it: